mircealungu/Softwarenaut/README.md

-This README is a high-level description of the project capabilities.
+This README is a very high-level description of the project capabilities.

+- For details and case studies, see our journal article ([preprint pdf](http://scg.unibe.ch/archive/papers/Lung14a.pdf), [bibtex](http://scg.unibe.ch/scgbib?_k=mhZxW1Pf&query=Lung14a&display=bibtex))

 - For installation instructions, see [Installation](INSTALLATION.md)

-- For details and case studies, see our journal article ([preprint pdf](http://scg.unibe.ch/archive/papers/Lung14a.pdf), [bibtex](http://scg.unibe.ch/scgbib?_k=mhZxW1Pf&query=Lung14a&display=bibtex))
+- For more documentation see the [/docs](/docs) folder

 # Softwarenaut